 - Participate in shared community conversation with a cohort of other grantees

-- The grantee will share the project with the greater community at a JAA partner gathering, highlighting the experience implementing the project, successes, difficulties, impact and outcomes
+- The grantee will share the project with the greater community, highlighting the experience implementing the project, successes, difficulties, impact and outcomes